 You might also notice signs of balding by comparing two photos that were taken a few months to a year apart.
 If this is the method you choose to assess your hair loss, be aware that lighting conditions can affect the appearance of your hairline.

-Hair may appear thinner in bright downlighting (fluorescent light is particularly bad for making your hair look thin, even when it’s perfectly normal) or showering when your hair is wet.
+Hair may appear thinner in bright downlighting (fluorescent light is particularly bad for making your hair look thin, even when it’s perfectly normal).

 This makes it important to compare photos with similar lighting conditions.